 The modification of the EU distance selling regime by creating a new category of supply of goods:intra-Community distance sales.The new system involves taxation at destination of intra-Community sales to private individuals, except for those made by micro-enterprises established in a single Member State which make intra-Community sales to private individuals in other Member States on an occasional basis, which will be taxed in the Member State of establishment up to the limit of EUR 10 000 (VAT excluded) and in the Member State of consumption once the above limit has been exceeded, with the possibility of opting for taxation at destination even if the limit has not been exceeded.

 The introduction of a special scheme similar in nature to the Community distance selling scheme for sales of goods imported from third countries or territories, which incorporates an exemption on the importation of those goods for which the taxable person avails himself of the new import scheme that is created.

-The exemption from VAT on imports for low-value goods is eliminated.
+The import VAT exemption for low-value goods is eliminated.

 Unification of the threshold for determining the taxation at destination of intra-Community distance sales and of telecommunications, radio or television broadcasting and electronically supplied services carried out or provided by micro-enterprises established in a single Member State.

 As a consequence of the above changes, the "Mini One-Stop Shop" is renamed "One-Stop Shop" or "One-Stop Shop" (OSS) and the "Import One-Stop Shop" (IOSS) is created, and from 1 July 2021, in addition to telecommunications, radio or television broadcasting services and services provided electronically to end consumers, the following transactions will be included in the One-Stop Shop:

 All services supplied to final consumers by traders or professionals not established in the Community.